Geometry-Guided Representations for Coherent Lane and Traffic Topology Reasoning in Driving Scenes: Method

+By knitting geometry into the trainable relational embedding, our design internalizes robustness to small endpoint shifts and supports directional reasoning, unlike external post-processing hacks or pure coordinate encodings.
+This strengthens connected-pair discrimination and reduces false negatives in challenging scenarios.
+More details are illustrated in \textit{Appendix}~\cref{alg:geo_l2l}.

-\subsection{X-View L2T Reasoning}
+\subsubsection{X-View L2T Reasoning}

-L2T reasoning requires integrating features from two different perspectives: BEV for lanes and FV for traffic elements.
+L2T reasoning requires bridging two inherently different representations: BEV features for lanes and FV features for traffic elements.
 The disparity between these representations poses a challenge for learning spatially consistent relationships.
-To address this, we introduce a view-aligned fusion module, which aligns BEV-based lane features with spatial and positional information derived from the FV space.
-Given the predicted 3D lane coordinates $\mathbf{P}_{\text{lane}}^{3D}$, we project them onto the FV image to obtain their 2D coordinates $\mathbf{P}_{\text{lane}}^{2D}$.
-Using \texttt{grid\_sample}, we extract the corresponding FV spatial features $\mathbf{F}_{\text{lane}}^{2D}$, which are then integrated with BEV lane queries for enhanced topology reasoning.

-To further refine feature alignment, we incorporate positional embeddings to encode the spatial locations of both lanes and traffic elements.
-The enhanced features are computed as: The X-view features of lanes and traffic elements are then utilized to construct the L2T relation embedding, denoted as \(\mathbf{G}_\text{L2T} \in \mathbb{R}^{N \times M \times C}\), where \( N \) and \( M \) correspond to the number of lanes and traffic elements, respectively.
-This embedding is generated using the same broadcast concatenation operation applied in the L2L embedding.
-This approach ensures a consistent representation of spatial relationships between lanes and traffic elements.
-Finally, we predict the L2T topology by applying an MLP to the combined relation embeddings via: $\mathbf{T}_{\text{L2T}} = \text{MLP}(\mathbf{G}_\text{L2T})$.

-By bridging the representational gap between BEV and FV, our approach enables robust L2T topology reasoning, effectively capturing spatial relationships between lanes and traffic elements while mitigating the limitations of independent feature fusion.
+Many prior efforts treat these features as if they lie in the same space and naïvely fuse or concatenate them~\cite{topomlp,roadpainter}.
+Topo2D~\cite{topo2d} mitigates this by injecting 2D priors via auxiliary decoders.